My sister is my tribe. My prayer, for so many years, was to have a…

 The Beauty in a Bonfire

+There is The Beauty in a Bonfire.
 When I was a child, my Granny and Grandaddy would have weenie roasts at their house.
 Our whole family would be there.
 My grandparents had 5 children and from those 5 children, there were 14 grandchildren.
 All of us would show up….then there were always extras.
-My sister and I were very close to 2 of our cousins…we are all stair stepped in ages.
+My sister and I were very close to 2 of our cousins…we are all stair-stepped in ages.
 Tera, Amy, Ty, and me and we were our own little force to be reckoned with.

 I remember grandaddy sitting in the carport, hand churning homemade ice cream for the evening.
 Our bonfire was as big as a house and we’d have chairs and logs to sit on.
 We would laugh and eat till we puked.
 Oh….those sweet sweet memories.

-Here is the results of our brand spanking new tradition!
+Here are the results of our brand spanking new tradition!